Geometry-Rays/.github/profile/README.md

 # **WE ARE NOT THE OFFICIAL GEOMETRY DASH**
  Please go check out the original game if you can.
 Its amazing and I (Puppet) love it a lot.
 Its my favorite game in the world rn and I totally dont have an addiction.

+# Contact
+ To contact me (puppet) for geometry rays related matters ping me in the discord.

+ To contact me (puppet) for non geometry rays related matters message me on discord at marineacousticimgay (you have to be in the discord)

 # Note
  Voltaged was using chatgpt to generate his code in secret.